Exhibitions

 As historian David McCullough puts it, “history is who we are and why we are the way we are.”
 From quilts to clothing, from weapons to movie posters, nothing brings history to life like the everyday things our ancestors actually used.
 When we hold these things in our hands, or see them up close, we touch the lives of those who have gone before.
 These artifacts tell stories of courage, creativity, and celebrity.

-Current Exhibits on Display: “Child’s Play”
+Current Exhibits on Display: “Art & Sole”